-When all other forms of treatment have not worked, a spinal cord stimulator trial may be the solution for treating pain in patients who have chronic and severe neuropathic pain.
+When all other forms of pain management treatment have not worked, a spinal cord stimulator trial may be the solution for treating chronic pain in patients who have severe neuropathic pain.
 A spinal cord stimulator trial is a procedure that helps obtain a diagnosis by checking the spinal cord and spinal nerves with tiny electrical impulses.
 Prior to any procedure, evaluation is required to determine if this procedure is the best option.

 Preparing for a Spinal Cord Stimulator Trial

 Prior to a spinal cord stimulator trial, patients may need to refrain from taking certain medicines.
 They should also not each or drink anything six hours prior.
 It’s important to have transportation available after the procedure, as driving is not recommended.